maiziezhoulab/VolcanoSV/README.md

 **--chr_num:** "3" is the chromosome number you need to define for the target region or the structural variant you are interested in.

 #### *Optional parameters
-**--out_dir:** default = ./RegionIndel_Step3_Results.
-Directory to store the final VCF file from RegionIndel, and you can define your own folder name
+**--out_dir:** default = ./VolcanoSV_Step3_Results.
+Directory to store the final VCF file from VolcanoSV, and you can define your own folder name

 **--var_size:** default = 1, variant size, cut off size for indel and SV,